 How long does MDMA remain detectable?

 Drogues Info Service indicates up to 12 hours in saliva, up to 72 hours in urine, and up to 8 hours in blood.
-Duration may vary depending on the product, dose, threshold, and frequency of use.
+The duration can vary depending on the product, dose, threshold, and frequency of use.

 How long does GHB remain detectable?

 GHB has a very short detection window.
 Drogues Info Service indicates about 10 hours in urine and about 6 hours in blood.
-In case of suspected chemical submission, act very quickly and contact the appropriate services.
+In case of suspected chemical submission, it is essential to act quickly and contact the appropriate services.

 Can a CBD product cause a positive THC test?

 Yes, if the CBD product contains residual traces of THC or if consumption is repeated.
-Pure CBD is not the target of a THC test, but THC present in some products can be detected.
+Pure CBD is not targeted by a THC test, but the THC present in some products can be detected.

 There is no reliable method to guarantee a negative result on a specific date.
 Durations depend on many factors: substance, dose, frequency, metabolism, matrix, test threshold, and physiological state.